-Seeking sponsors for our 2024 Fair!
+Seeking sponsors for our 2025 Fair!
 Check out our Sponsorship Opportunities!!

 Buy Tickets

-Facebook Instagram Twitter Snapchat
+Facebook Instagram Snapchat

-DIVISION 'I' FLORICULTURE
+DEPARTMENT 'I' FLORICULTURE

-DIVISION 'I' FLORICULTURE
+DEPARTMENT 'I' FLORICULTURE

-Assistant Superintendent: Rebecca Pauly 952-687-1042
+Assistant Superintendent: Becca Pauly 952-687-1042

-ENTRY DAY TUESDAY, July 18 Flower entries must be in by 4:30 pm Judging at 5 pm
+ENTRY DAY TUESDAY, July 22 Flower entries must be in by 4:30 pm Judging at 5 pm

 1. All flowers must be home grown by the exhibitor or be in their possession for at least 3 months.
 The same plant may not be entered for competition 2 years in a row.
 PLANTS ENTERED IN PREVIOUS YEARS WILL NOT BE JUDGED.